basketti/osrs-ge-price-aggregator/readme.md

 After installing node, run `npm install` in the directory to download dependencies.
 Afterwards simply call `node index.js` and it'll aggregate ge prices into a `prices.json` file in the same directory.

+## Update script

+Using the update script runs the program like above, but then zips and generates a chksum for that.